 Wildfire Solution

 Welcome to the better for better wildfire page to present an amazing yet simple new concept for saving homes from wildfire.
-Fire hydrant networks are not designed to protect entire neighborhoods from large wind driven wildfires.
-With this in mind consider the following…
+Fire hydrant networks are not designed to protect entire neighborhoods from large wind driven wildfires which should be very evident by now.
+Of the 20 most destructive wildfires in California history, 15 of them have happened in the last 10 years.
+It’s time to think outside the box for new solutions….

 • Produces up to 1600 GPM